Ureteroscopic Kidney Stone Removal

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.

-There are risks with kidney stone removal.
-You may bleed more than usual or get an infection.
-You could have trouble breathing or get blood clots.
-You may need surgery or another procedure if the stone was not broken small enough to pass in your urine.
-Kidney stones can cause a kidney infection and can stop urine from moving out of your kidney.
-If a kidney stone causes these problems and you do not get it fixed, your kidneys could stop working.
-This could cause you to die.
+You may bleed more than expected or get an infection.
+You may have trouble breathing or get blood clots.
+You may need surgery or another procedure if the stone was not small enough to pass in your urine.
 Your ureter could be torn or damaged during this procedure.
 Your ureter may grow scar tissue after the procedure and block the flow of urine.
+Kidney stones can cause a kidney infection and stop urine from moving out of your kidney.
+Without treatment, your kidneys could stop working.
+This could become life threatening.

-- You may need to have an electrocardiogram (EKG), blood and urine tests.
+- You may need blood or urine tests before your procedure.
+You may also need to have an EKG.
 Ask your caregiver for more information about these and other tests that you may need.
 Write down the date, time, and location of each test.

 The night before your procedure: